boyzoid/blog/content/posts/2024/july/hello-adonis.md

 ## The Problem

 The web app is old.
 It still works, but it runs on an older tech stack.
-The code was originally written in [ColdFusion] (https://www.adobe.com/products/coldfusion-family.html) using [FW/1] (https://framework-one.github.io/), and it runs on [Lucee] (https://www.lucee.org/).
+The code was originally written in [ColdFusion](https://www.adobe.com/products/coldfusion-family.html) using [FW/1](https://framework-one.github.io/), and it runs on [Lucee](https://www.lucee.org/).
 It also uses Bootstrap 3 for the UI.
 Lastly, because I often had to add features or address issues quickly, the database schema needs some attention, too.
 Merely fixing these issues was not enough, I needed a complete rebuild.

 I will not lie; this is not the first time I have decided to rewrite the app.
 Each of those other attempts got derailed for one reason or another.
 I figured talking about the process and decisions I have made would keep me on track.